Meet Our Team

 Anna is a recent graduate from Lund University in Sweden.
 She started at The Helm as an editorial intern in the summer of 2018, and the subsequent fall she interned for the Transaction Advisory team at EY in Stockholm.
 There, she gained experience in financial consulting and accounting.
 This past spring she completed her dissertation in Business and Economics, studying the correlation between women-owned businesses and economic growth.

-In her free time, Anna enjoys listening to 60s and 70s music, watching documentaries, and traveling.
+In her free time, Anna enjoys listening to music, watching documentaries, and traveling.

 Kuffasse Boane, Executive & Editorial Assistant